zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - create the html code for a label
     \-- button_refresh
         \-- html_base - a small submit button beside a form field label that asks the backend to recalculate one
+    \-- button_submit_text
+        \-- html_base - a submit button that looks like a link, e.g. the 'add' of the component list of a view; it is
     \-- label_lan
         \-- html_base - translate and create the html code for a label
     \-- form_field_id